Posts

 Image

-Waterloo Prickly Pear & Rose Gin Review.
 I received this spirit as a review sample from Waterloo Gin, linked here .
 It is important to clarify this did not impact the ratings of this review.
 Waterloo Gin has been making waves lately with a complete rebranding that feels both confident and refreshing.
 Out of Texas, they’re bringing local pride to every pour, using regional ingredients and a transparent production process that’s rare to see.
 Their Prickly Pear & Rose Gin is the latest addition to their lineup and immediately eye-catching with its striking, bubblegum-pink hue.
 It’s a bottle that looks every bit as beautiful as it tastes.
 Waterloo’s process is all about transparency and craftsmanship.
 Their base spirit starts from corn and runs through a vapor chamber distillation, allowing each botanical to shine without becoming overbearing.
-What really sets them apart is the way they list every single botanic...
+What really sets them apart is the way they list every single botanical right on the bottle and their website, clear and...

 Image